 In Section 2 we discuss preliminaries from PDE, Sobolev space theory, rearrangements, asymptotic analysis, and other relevant topics; notably, in subsection 2.4 we will derive useful trace inequalities for convex sets.
 In Section 3 we discuss Conjecture \ref{theconj}, its isoperimetric implications and relation to the S-inequality \cite{sconj}, connections to Conjecture \ref{theconj1}, prove Proposition \ref{cyl}, survey results of Kolesnikov and Milman \cite{KM1} regarding the $L2$ estimates, and perform other preparations.
-In Section 4 we show an upper bound on the Poincare constant of a restriction of an isotropic log-concave measure to a symmetric convex subset (which is needed to deduce a qualitative estimate, and also the rotation-invariant version of it is needed for Theorem \ref{rot-inv}).
-In Section 5 we prove Theorem \ref{eqchar-intro} (the equality case characterization of the Brascamp-Lieb inequality and the universal stability in the Gaussian case).
-In Section 6 we discuss energy minimization for the standard Gaussian measure, explore various bounds and properties of torsional rigidity.
-In Section 7 we prove Theorem \ref{Gauss-main-intro} as well as Theorem \ref{Gauss} and some of its consequences; in fact, in Section 7 we shall state a more general result Theorem \ref{Gauss-main-1}, which we strongly believe is of independent interest.
-In Section 8 we will discuss upgrades on the Brascamp-Lieb inequality, draw some connections with the Ehrhard inequality, and utilize our work from Section 7 in order to characterize the equality cases in the ``enchanted symmetric version'' of the Brascamp-Lieb inequality.
-In Section 9 we discuss general log-concave measures and prove Theorems \ref{log-concave-general}, \ref{product} and \ref{rot-inv}.
-In Section 10 we prove Theorem \ref{meas-simple}.
+In Section 4 we prove Theorem \ref{eqchar-intro} (the equality case characterization of the Brascamp-Lieb inequality and the universal stability in the Gaussian case).
+In Section 5 we discuss energy minimization for the standard Gaussian measure, explore various bounds and properties of torsional rigidity.
+In Section 6 we prove Theorem \ref{Gauss-main-1}, Corollary \ref{Gauss-main-intro} as well as Theorem \ref{Gauss} and some of its consequences.
+In Section 7 we will discuss upgrades on the Brascamp-Lieb inequality, draw some connections with the Ehrhard inequality, and utilize our work from Section 6 in order to characterize the equality cases in the ``enchanted symmetric version'' of the Brascamp-Lieb inequality.

-The reader interested only in the aforementioned theorems may skip Subsection 6.2 and Section 8.
-The reader interested only in the inequality parts of Theorems \ref{Gauss-main-intro} and \ref{Gauss} (but not the equality case characterizations) may skip also Section 5.
-The reader interested only in the non-Gaussian results may read only Sections 2, 3, 4, 9, and 10.